 Tryon Palace in New Bern, North Carolina and the Jean Lafitte National Historical Park and Preserve in Louisiana provided period backdrops for the documentary.

 Since the 1996 discovery of the wreck by Intersal, Inc. the Nautilus staff has been the official video crew for the study and recovery of the infamous pirate Blackbeard’s ship the Queen Anne’s Revenge (Concorde).
 Project videographer, Rick Allen, and our staff works with the North Carolina Underwater Archaeology Branch documenting this incredible underwater find.
 Nautilus Productions’ duties include the video documentation of site activities above and below the water as well as the archaeological survey, provenience and recovery of artifacts from the shipwreck.
 We own and maintain the video library containing nearly two decades and over 80 hours of stock footage from the wreck site and project.
+This archive is the digital video record of the project.
 Our Queen Anne’s Revenge (QAR) footage has been seen in over a dozen documentaries and broadcast worldwide on ABC, BBC, CBS, CNN, History Channel, Discovery, National Geographic, NBC, PBS, Smithsonian Channel, Travel Channel, ZDF and more.

 In the fall of 2000 Rick Allen’s Nautilus Productions co-produced with Bill Lovin of Marine Grafics a groundbreaking, week long live internet webcast known as QAR DiveLive from the Blackbeard wreck site.
 For the first time ever, live video and audio was broadcast from an underwater archaeological site to the World Wide Web.
 Students were able to watch the underwater archaeology in real time and ask questions of the scientists exploring the shipwreck.
 The twice-daily live distance learning programs reached an estimated 1600 students from as far away as Canada during the five days of broadcasting.
 In October of 2001 Allen and Lovin again co-produced DiveLive 2001.
 This time the interactive webcasts from the seafloor and conservation laboratories of the Queen Anne’s Revenge Shipwreck Project reached over 3600 students and another 2700 remote viewers from fifteen states and 2 countries during the five days of broadcasts.